Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 3,131 people, 1,329 houses or apartments, and a median cost of homes of $76,984, house prices in Red Bay are some of the most affordable in Alabama as well as the nation.
+With a population of 3,131, 1,329 total housing units (homes and apartments), and a median house value of $79,190, house prices in Red Bay are some of the most affordable in Alabama as well as the nation.

 Single-family detached homes are the single most common housing type in Red Bay, accounting for 70.03% of the city's housing units.
 Other types of housing that are prevalent in Red Bay include large apartment complexes or high rise apartments ( 15.53%), mobile homes or trailers ( 8.05%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.88%).